ohjelmistokehitys/docker-part-1a/readme.md

-# Devops with Docker part 1a
+# DevOps with Docker part 1a

 This repository contains teamplates and automated checks for the first three sections in the [DevOps with Docker course](https://devopswithdocker.com/):